Always Keep Your Promises: A Model-Agnostic Attribution Algorithm for Neural Networks: Methods

 Promises can cause circular dependencies between Promise Branches.
 Consider the following graph, reflecting a pattern found in residual connections, crucial in transformer networks and ResNets.
 Let A be a Promise-Generating Node, and let B and E be Arg Nodes, coloured orange.
 Nodes coloured red are traversed, green are untraversed.

-Recall that our traversal heuristic states that we may only consider a node for traversal if all of its in-neighbours have propagated to it.
-Here, A creates a Promise $P$, propagates its Promise Branches $p_1$, $p_2$ to B and D, and we see that the number of inputs landed at B equals B's in-degree.
-We traverse to B.
+Recall that we may only consider a node for traversal if all of its in-neighbours have propagated to it.
+In Step \textit{(a)}, A creates a Promise $\mathcal{P}$, propagates its Promise Branches $p_1$, $p_2$ to B and D. We traverse to B, as all its inputs have now landed.

-B is an Arg Node, so the Promise Branch will retrieve its forward output and forward-chain it to obtain the activation at A, then save it to the Promise.
-We now stall traversal and enqueue B until the Promise is complete.
-Our only next option for traversal is D, which has received the other Promise Branch $p_2$ from A as input.
+B is an Arg Node, so the Promise Branch will trigger a forward-chain to obtain the activation at A and save it.
+In Step \textit{(b)}, we now stall traversal and enqueue B until the Promise is complete.
+Next, in Step \textit{(c)}, we traverse to D, which received Promise Branch $p_2$ from A as input.

-We know that now E must be traversed, but see that we never traversed into it from the A->B->C path, so its incoming relevance inputs will never equal its in-degree, and we cannot consider it for traversal.
-This creates a circular dependency: C is stalled waiting for A's Promise $P$ to complete, but $P$ cannot complete because its second branch $p_2$ requires accessing E's activation, and E cannot be visited because it is waiting for C to propagate.
-The traversal is deadlocked.

-The solution, in brief, is to break our traversal heuristic upon such situations, and allow Promise Branches to fully propagate until they reach Arg Nodes.
-The specific manner in which this is done is explained fully in Appendix~\ref{appendix:pre-promises}.

-A simplified version of the propagation algorithm which considers all these is presented as Algorithm~\ref{alg:promise-propagation}.

-Note that this allows delayed computation to occur without the graph traversal pointer having to backtrack or revisit any node not on the current traversal frontier.
-Propagation across any given node only occurs once, either directly via tensor relevances or in a delayed manner via Promises.
-We claim that it follows that the internal nodes recorded within each Promise's computation path are mutually exclusive among all Promises, though multple Promises may share the same Origin or Arg nodes.
-We prove this in Appendix~\ref{appendix:unique-chains}.
-This allows us to define clear upper bounds on the computational and memory overhead introduced by the Promise system.
+The solution, in brief, is to break our traversal heuristic upon such situations, and allow Promise Branches to propagate until they reach Arg Nodes.
+The specific manner in which this is done is explained fully in Appendix~\ref{appendix:pre-promises}, but a simplified version of the propagation algorithm that considers all of them is presented in Algorithm~\ref{alg:promise-propagation}.
+Note that this allows delayed computation to occur without the graph traversal pointer having to backtrack or revisit any node not on the current traversal frontier, a property which we prove in Appendix~\ref{appendix:unique-chains} and allows us to define clear upper bounds on the computational and memory overhead introduced by the Promise system in Appendix~\ref{sec:lrp-complexity}.